dariemcarlosdev/BlazorTicketmasterApp/README.md

   - `Program.cs` is the entry point of the application.
 It creates a new Blazor WebAssembly application and configures the services.
 Dependency injection is also configured in this file.
 - **Dockerfile**
   - `Dockerfile` is used to build a Docker image for the application.
 It copies the application files, restores the dependencies, and builds the application.

+- **BlazorTicketMasterApp.UnitTests**: A separate project dedicated to unit tests.

+- `CustomHttpMessageHandler.cs`: A custom HTTP message handler that allows mocking HTTP responses in unit tests.This class is used to mock the HttpMessageHandler class and expose the SendAsync method as a Func as part of the public properties
+- `TicketmasterServiceTests.cs`: Contains unit tests for the TicketmasterService class.
+It includes tests for fetching attraction details, searching for attractions, and getting events by attraction ID.
+This test class uses the CustomHttpMessageHandler class to mock HTTP responses. and more.It was included in the project to demostrate how to write unit tests for the project.
+It runs as part of the CI Pipeline in GitHub Actions.

 ## Steps to Deploy the Solution Locally.